brannm/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Teddy G. Goetz (he/him or they/them) is a fourth-year medical student at Columbia University, College of Physicians and Surgeons and Co-Director of Research for the Medical Student Pride Alliance, the first national LGBTQ medical student organization.
-Previously, he studied biochemistry and gender studies at Yale, conducting research on a wide spectrum of biologically- and socially-determined aspects of gender-based health disparities, including earning his M.S. developing the first animal model of transgender hormone therapy.
-His interests include psychiatry, LGBTQ health, women’s health, narrative medicine, and physician advocacy.
-Outside of the hospital, he can be found writing poetry, taking pictures, on long runs/bike rides/hikes, listening to podcasts, and hosting potlucks.
+Teddy G. Goetz (he/him or they/them) is a psychiatry resident at the University of Pennsylvania.
+Prior to earning his M.D. at Columbia, he studied biochemistry and gender studies at Yale, conducting research on a wide spectrum of biologically- and socially-determined aspects of gender-based health disparities, including earning his M.S. developing the first animal model of gender-affirming hormone therapy.
+His current focuses include mixed-methods research on LGBTQ mental health, as well as narrative medicine and physician advocacy.
+Outside of the hospital, he can be found writing poetry, taking pictures, lifting heavy things, listening to podcasts, and hosting potlucks.